loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 # Django at 20: a personal journey through 16 years

 Django turned 20 [a few days ago](https://www.djangoproject.com/weblog/2025/jul/13/happy-20th-birthday-django/), which is a remarkable milestone for any software project.
 I've been along for most of that ride, starting my Django journey in September 2009.
-That’s almost 16 years ago!
+That's almost 16 years ago!
 It's been fascinating to watch both Django and my use of it evolve over time.

 ## From server-rendered pages to APIs and back